ericpnguyen/the-claremont-trials/README.md

 The game is called The Claremont Trials.
 The player is a student at the Claremont Colleges who is struggling to maintain a high GPA.
 He's had enough of his poor performance, and has decided to become a straight-A student.
 Help the student raise his GPA from a 2.00 by shooting the A homeworks from the sky.
 Collect them all to earn a 4.00 GPA.

 ### The Controls
-- On the main menu, select "Exit Game" to quit the game, or, select "Play Game" to start the game.
+- On the main menu, select "Exit Game" to quit the game, or, select "Play Game" to start the game
 - To move, use the left and right arrow keys
 - To shoot, use the space bar.
 Only two bullets can exist on the screen at once.
 Use them wisely!
+- To pause the game while playing, press "P".
+Options to "Resume Game", or "Quit Game" will then be available
 - Once the game is finished, the game will exit by itself (or you can exit manually by closing the application).
-If you beat the high score, your score will become the new high score.
+If you beat the high score, your score will become the new high score

 ### Special Compilation Instructions
 To compile the game, you're going to need four frameworks from SDL2.
 These frameworks are: